It's time to start looking for a job! But....

 4. Join the KOKO unemployment fund

-You can join the unemployment fund already as a student when you are in paid employment.
+You can join the Unemployment fund for Highly Educated KOKO already as a student when you are in paid employment.
 You can become a fund member, for example, on the first day of your summer job.
-You can already earn enough qualifying weeks during your summer or part-time jobs as a student.
-Once you graduate, you may be entitled to earnings-related unemployment benefit, if you become unemployed.
+You can already accumulate the required conditions for earnings-related unemployment benefit during your summer or part-time jobs as a student.
+Then, if you don't find a job right after your graduation and you become unemployed, you may receive the earnings-related unemployment benefit from the fund.
+The unemployment benefit from the fund is better than the one you could receive from Kela.
+Read more on KOKO's website.

 5. Know your rights